R-mode constraints from neutron star equation of state: R-mode instability formalism

 where $\displaystyle {\cal Y}=\frac{4a^3}{27b^2}$ and also

-The analytical solution (\ref{Omegac-T-all}), as far as we know, is displayed for the first time in the literature.
-This solution provides some useful insights and can be easily elaborated in order to lead in various relevant approximations.
-In Eq.~(\ref{Omegac-T-all}) is exhibited clearly the dependence of $\Omega_c$ on the bulk neutron stars structure properties $M$ and $R$, temperature $T$ as well as on the relative EOS via the structure integrals ${\cal I}_1$,${\cal I}_2$,${\cal I}_3^{nn}$, and ${\cal I}_3^{ee}$.
-It is worth pointing out that the mentioned expressions from the time scales and $\Omega_c$ are very general and easily can be determined by employing analytical or/and numerical solution of the TOV equations.
+The analytical solutions (\ref{Omegac-T-all-1}) and (\ref{Omegac-T-all-2}) as far as we know, are displayed for the first time in the literature.
+These solutions provide some useful insights and can be easily elaborated in order to lead in various relevant approximations.
+In Eqs.~(\ref{Omegac-T-all-1}) and (\ref{Omegac-T-all-2}) is clearly exhibited the dependence of $\Omega_c$ on the bulk neutron stars structure properties $M$ and $R$, temperature $T$ as well as on the relative EOS via the structure integrals ${\cal I}_1$,${\cal I}_2$,${\cal I}_3^{nn}$ and ${\cal I}_3^{ee}$.
+It is worth pointing out that the mentioned expressions from the time scales and $\Omega_c$ are very general and can be easily determined by employing analytical or/and numerical solution of the TOV equations.

-Now, we consider the effect on r-mode instability due to the presence of a solid crust in an old neutron star.
-It is proved that the presence of a viscous boundary layer under the solid crust of a neutron star increases the viscous damping rate of the fluid r-modes \cite{Lidblom-2000,Bildsten-2000}.
-Actually, the presence of a solid crust has a crucial effect on the r-mode motion and following the discussion of Andersson and Kokkotas \cite{Andersson-2001} this effect can be understood as follows: based on the perfect fluid mode-calculations it is anticipated the transverse motion associated with the mode at the crust-core boundary to be large.
+We also consider the effect on r-mode instability due to the presence of a solid crust in an old neutron star (minimal model+crust effects).
+It is proved that the presence of a viscous boundary layer under the solid crust of a neutron star increases the viscous damping rate of the fluid r-modes \cite{Lidblom-2000a,Bildsten-2000}.
+Actually, the presence of a solid crust has a crucial effect on the r-mode motion and following the discussion of \cite{Andersson-2001} this effect can be understood as follows: based on the perfect fluid mode-calculations it is anticipated the transverse motion associated with the mode at the crust-core boundary to be large.
 However, if the crust is assumed to be rigid, the fluid motion must essentially fall off to zero at the base of the crust in order to satisfy a non-slip condition (in the rotating frame of reference).

-When the dissipation effect, due to the crust, has been included the damping time scale at the boundary layer of the perfectly rigid crust and fluid core is given by \cite{Lidblom-2000}
+When the dissipation effect, due to the crust, has been included the damping time scale at the boundary layer of the perfectly rigid crust and fluid core is given by \cite{Lidblom-2000a}

 The quantities $R_c$, $\rho_c$, $\eta_{cr}$ and $\rho_{cr}$ are the core radius, the central density, the viscosity and density of the fluid at the outer edge of the core respectively.
 In deriving expression (\ref{tv-1-mew}) it is assumed that the crust is rigid and hence static in the rotating frame.
 The motion of the crust due to the mechanical coupling to the core effectively increases $\tau_v$ by a factor of $(\Delta v/v)^{-2}$, where $\Delta v/v$ denote the difference between the velocities in the inner edge of the crust and the outer edge of the core divided by the velocity of the core \cite{Levin-01}.
 Actually, the slippage factor ${\cal S}$ is defined as ${\cal S}=\Delta v/v$ (see the analysis below).
 Considering the case $l=2$, where ${\cal C}_2=0.80411$ then the time scales originated from electron-electron and neutron-neutron scattering are given respectively by